French Guiana flagTransportation & Infrastructure Guide · French Guiana

 EU licenses validConversion needed

 EU/EEA licenses valid indefinitely as French territory.
-Non-EU licenses valid 1 year for tourists/residents, then exchange required at prefecture with translation.
-Drive on right side.
+Non-EU licenses valid 1 year with IDP recommended.
+Long-term residents (over 1 year) must exchange for French license via prefecture with residency proof.